 - In a medium bowl, whisk together the flour, ginger, matcha, baking soda, and salt.
 Set aside

 - In a small saucepan, melt together the honey with the butter, sugar and salt.
 Set aside to cool to lukewarm.

-- In the bowl of an electric mixer fitted with the paddle attachment, beat together the eggs with the honey mixture until light and creamy.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat together the eggs with the honey mixture until well combined.

 - Add the dry ingredients to the mixer bowl and stir to combine.

 - Pat the dough into a disk, wrap in plastic wrap and refrigerate for 1 hour at least.